Peace for the Rohingyas?

 Did they find peace?

 Not really.
 Bangladesh refused to take more refugees because they are still working on reaching their own Millenium Development Goals.
 The developing country barely has capacities for all these refugees.
 The biggest refugee camp all over the world is at its limit.
 And it is just a matter of time, until when the situation in Myanmar escalates again after the military coup in February.
 1.3 Million stateless people without a perspective of their future and the future of their families are living at an existential minimum with limited access to food, water, and health care while communicable diseases are widely spreading.
 A genocide is happening right before our eyes, yet many governments still remain silent.
 The Myanmar government must stop this persecution.
-Are we really going to let 2017 repeat
+Are we really going to let 2017 repeat?

 References: